WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-meetings-2022.md

 #### Who did you help this week?

 * Helped IKG by reviewing work on the history of research ethics
+  * AL - sound interesting and challenging!

 #### Who helped you this week

 * SB and AL helped me fix a broken link [#666](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/666)
+  * AL: It was nothing really!

 #### What did you achieve?

 * Completed performance review for Turing
+  * AL: You're doing great!
 * Finished recording for Autistica Festival [#657](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/657)
+  * AL: Presentation looks great and good luck for the festival!
 * Completed and sent finishing report for Autistica
+  * AL: Excellent and well done juggling all the deadlines!

 #### What did you struggle with?

 * Elements of GitHub
+  * AL: It would be great for the community to organize what they are working on in advance to avoid merge conflicts etc.
+  * AL: But it's tough!

 #### Where do you need help from Arron?

 * Personal development plan
+  * AL: I will check on Cezanne what we need to do - but PDRs are always good regardless.
+  * AL: Perhaps we could start of a HackMD - an ongoing PDP that you maintain is something that can keep you focussed

 #### What would you like to work on next week?

 * Papers
 * Ethics submission
+  * AL: Hope the meeting goes well with CB - happy to take a look at it if you want?

 ### Date: 25 May 2022